instructlab/docs.instructlab.ai/docs/index.md

 ---
-title: Introduction
+title: Welcome to InstructLab!
-description: Introduction docs.instructlab.ai
+description: The overview of 🐶 InsturctLab.
 logo: images/ilab_dog.png
 ---
 # Welcome to the 🐶 InstructLab Project